kartoza/sawps/docs/src/user/manual/explore/map.md

 5. **Zooming Out Icon**: The zooming-out icon is represented by a minus sign (-).
 Click on this icon to zoom out on the map, reducing the size of the displayed area and providing a broader view.

-6.  **Compass Icon**: The `Compass Icon` serves as a visual guide within the map view, enhancing the user's ability to explore a 3D representation of the environment.
-Represented by a compass symbol, this icon provides users with a quick reference to the cardinal directions, facilitating orientation while navigating the 3D map.
+6.  **3D Icon**: The `3D Icon` serves as a visual guide within the map view, enhancing the user's ability to explore a 3D representation of the environment.
+Represented by a 3D symbol, this icon provides users with a quick reference to the cardinal directions, facilitating orientation while navigating the 3D map.
 The Compass Icon dynamically adjusts its orientation based on the user's movements, consistently pointing toward Geographic North.
 Users can interact with the icon to reset the map orientation to its default north-facing position.

     ![3D view](./img/map-7.png)